-The Milwaukee Bucks have signed free agent center/forward Greg Monroe, General Manager John Hammond announced today.
+The Milwaukee Bucks have signed forward John Henson to a contract extension, General Manager John Hammond announced today.

 According to ESPN.com, it is a four-year extension worth somewhere around $45 million.

 “We’re thrilled to get this deal done to keep John in a Bucks uniform for years to come,” Bucks General Manager John Hammond said.
 “Since we drafted him in 2012, John has made an impact on this team, especially on the defensive end, and he is an integral part of our future.
 We’re looking forward to continuing to watch his development as we work to become a championship-caliber team.”

 Henson, 24, played in 67 games for Milwaukee last season (11 starts), and averaged 7.0 points and 4.7 rebounds.
 He finished 5th in NBA for blocks per game with 2.01 and is one of seven players in Bucks history to average over 2.0 blocks in a single season.
 Henson blocked at least one shot in 20 straight games from Dec.
 26 to Feb.
 22, which was the third-longest streak in the NBA last season and one game shy of the longest such streak of his career (21 from Dec.
 13, 2013 to Feb.
 22, 2014).
 On March 20 at Brooklyn, Henson tied his career high with seven blocked shots in only 21 minutes – tying the shortest time for any player to get to seven blocks last season.

 “We’re excited for John and for our organization as we continue to build a consistent winner,” Bucks Head Coach Jason Kidd said.
 “John is a great teammate, plays unselfishly and has worked very hard to develop into a top-tier defender.
 We look forward to many great years together with him.”